No. 24 USC holds off Utah 91-85 in double overtime at Pac-12 - WHIZ News

 Utah (12-13) hung around after trailing by 10 midway through the second half and rallied to tie it on Ian Martinez’s two free throws with 2.3 seconds left in regulation.
 The Utes tied it again in the first overtime on Alfonzo Plummer’s 3-pointer with 24 seconds left.

-Mobley hit five free throws in the first overtime and scored eight points in the second to send the Trojans in to Friday’s semifinals against the California-Colorado winner.
+Mobley hit five free throws in the first overtime and scored eight points in the second to send the Trojans in to Friday’s semifinals against No. 23 Colorado.

 “I just stayed locked in, tried to encourage my teammates while they were playing without me for the time being,” said Mobley, who had nine rebounds and blocked five shots.
 “And then the second half, I just tried to come in and attack.”